harshadbhatia/improved-cdk-constructs/README.md

 # Versioning / etc

-It is done using conventialcommit and husky for git hooks to validate messages
+It is done using conventialcommit and husky for git hooks to validate messages.

+# Github Actions

+- New release is made PR is merged to master.
+This will push a commit.

 ## Useful commands